rnabioco/cellrangerAWS/README.md

 run Cell Ranger.
 To request a limit increase follow these instructions: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-limit/

+### Using the cellrangerAWS command line tool

+To use the cellrangerAWS command line tool, follow these steps:

-7. To run Cell Ranger, the input fastq files must be uploaded to an S3 bucket.
+1. The input fastq files must be uploaded to an S3 bucket.
 To do this go to the S3 portal, select "Create Bucket", and drag your files into the window.

-8. Add your sample names to the config.yaml.
+2. Add your sample names to the config.yaml.
 There is a sample yaml in the PIPELINE directory of this repository.

-9. To start a Cell Ranger run there are four arguments you need to pass to
+3. To start a Cell Ranger run there are four arguments you need to pass to
 cellrangerAWS:

 	-s, the name of your S3 bucket